qTox/qTox/INSTALL.md

 apt-file search libswscale/swscale.h
 ```
 And install the package that provides the missing file.
 Start make again.
-Repeat if nessary until all dependencies are installed.
+Repeat if necessary until all dependencies are installed.
 If
 you can, please note down all additional dependencies you had to install that
 aren't listed here, and let us know what is missing `;)`